4 Steps Business Schools Must Take To Tackle Climate Change

 Politicians are being forced to respond—the UK government recently pledged to reduce carbon emissions to zero by 2050—while businesses are becoming increasingly oriented around the ‘triple bottom line’, achieving environmental results alongside financial and social ones.

-For business schools, the pressure is on to force change in the wider world of business.
+For business schools, Extinction Rebellion's message is putting pressure to force change in the world of business.

 Here’s four steps business schools must take to tackle climate change:

 1. Re-evaluate the way capitalism is taught

 Extinction Rebellion's protests have taken on a distinctly anti-capitalist message.